MesoCodes/BigDataandDataScienceProjectsPythonMLAI/README.md

 Assignment 4 (A4): Used numpy and matplotlib to do polynomial regression.

 Assignment 5 (A5P1, A5P2): Used matplotlib to plot ROC curve and pytorch to train with MNIST dataset.

+Assignment 6 (A6): Training dataset to make prediction with k nearest neighbors and numpy.